EA Renewal Dates

 When is my renewal date?

 Your renewal date is based on the last digit of your social security number.
-The following chart shows the next series of renewal dates and related CPE reporting periods.
+This chart shows the next series of renewal dates and related CPE reporting periods.

 How do I apply for renewal of my EA enrollment?

 In the past, the IRS mailed a Renewal of Enrollment to Practice Before the IRS (Form 8554), however it appears they no longer do this.

 - You must submit your renewal by the deadline

 - Be sure you have submitted an address change if you have moved